filecoin-project/filecoin-docs/content/en/about/basics/introduction/index.md

 ## Filecoin EVM

-The Filecoin EVM (FEVM) is the Ethereum Virtual Machine (EVM) virtualized as a runtime on top of the Filecoin Virtual Machine (FVM).
+The Filecoin EVM runtime (FEVM) is the Ethereum Virtual Machine (EVM) virtualized as a runtime on top of the Filecoin Virtual Machine (FVM).
 It will allow developers to port any existing EVM-based smart contracts straight onto the FVM and make them work out of the box.
 FEVM emulates EVM bytecode at the low level, supporting contracts written in Solidity, Vyper, and Yul.
 The EVM foreign runtime is based on pre-existing OSS libraries, including [SputnikVM](https://github.com/rust-blockchain/evm&sa=D&source=editors&ust=1674147484244405&usg=AOvVaw11yGUJ_B3XZjt421Lwiumt) and [revm](https://github.com/bluealloy/revm&sa=D&source=editors&ust=1674147484244576&usg=AOvVaw0JYAzKXNEmO9FGDbJdO4H7).
 You can find out more details in the [EVM <> FVM mapping specification](https://github.com/filecoin-project/fvm-project/blob/main/04-evm-mapping.md&sa=D&source=editors&ust=1674147484244789&usg=AOvVaw3bPEKtt7RJ7LQHsdJhFWDC).

 Because Filecoin nodes offer the Ethereum JSON-RPC API support, FEVM is also completely compatible with any EVM development tools, such as Hardhat, Brownie, and Metamask.
 Most smart contracts ported to Filecoin shouldn't require changes or auditing.
 For example, new ERC-20 tokens can be launched on the Filecoin network or bridged directly to token pools on other chains.